Testicular Cancer: The Basics

 Screening

 There are no routine screening tests for testicular cancer.
 You should examine your testicles monthly.
-Call your healthcare provider if you feel any lumps, changes in the feel, or shape/size of your testicles.
+Call your healthcare provider if you feel any lumps, changes in how your testicles feel, or changes in the shape/size of your testicles.

 Symptoms of Testicular Cancer